Where are they now? Arsenal’s youngest ever Champions League side

 Song became a fan favourite at the Emirates, and his impressive performances in the 2011-12 season saw him earn a move to Barcelona.

-However, the midfielder’s contract at the Camp Nou was terminated in 2016 and he is currently playing for Swiss Super League club Sion.
+However, the midfielder’s contract at the Camp Nou was terminated in 2016 and he spent time at Rubin Kazan and Sion.
+In November 2020, he joined Djiboutian club Arta/Solar7.
+No, us neither.

 Jack Wilshere (Giles Sunu, 77)

-Once the future of English football, Wilshere’s terrible luck with injuries has continued since joining West Ham in 2018, where he has been restricted to just 14 Premier League appearances.
+Once the future of English football, Wilshere’s terrible luck with injuries continued after joining West Ham in 2018, and he now finds himself without a club.

 This proved to be Sunu’s last appearance for the Gunners, meanwhile, and the winger recently signed for French side Chateauroux after leaving BB Erzurumspor in Turkey.